 Level Marks Description 5 9-10 Effective register for audience and purpose.
 The language of the response sounds convincing and consistently appropriate.
 Ideas are firmly expressed in a wide range of effective and/or interesting language.
 Structure and sequence are sound throughout.
-Spelling, punctuation and grammar almost always accurate.
 4 7-8 Some awareness of an appropriate register for audience and purpose.
 Language is mostly fluent and there is clarity of expression.
 There is a sufficient range of vocabulary to express ideas with subtlety and precision.
 The response is mainly well structured and well sequenced.
-Spelling, punctuation and grammar generally accurate.
 3 5-6 Language is clear but comparatively plain and/or factual, expressing little opinion.
 Ideas are rarely extended, but explanations are adequate.
 Some sections are quite well sequenced but there may be flaws in structure.
-Minor, but more frequent, errors of spelling, punctuation and grammar.
 2 3-4 There may be some awkwardness of expression and some inconsistency of style.
 Language is too limited to express shades of meaning.
 There is structural weakness and there may be some copying from the text.
-Frequent errors of spelling, punctuation and grammar.
 1 1-2 Expression and structure lack clarity.
 Language is weak and undeveloped.
 There is very little attempt to explain ideas.
 There may be frequent copying from the original.
-Persistent errors of spelling, punctuation and grammar impede communication.
 0 0 The response cannot be understood.